vitalymak/node-rsvg/readme.md

+# 🛑 This project is no longer maintained

+If you have any issues, you can try [prebuilt node-rsvg](https://github.com/f3lang/node-rsvg-prebuilt) or create your own fork.

+---

 # Node.JS Binding for LibRSVG

 **LibRSVG** is a SVG rendering library, which parses SVG files and renders them in various formats.
 The formats include: